tipam/pi3d/ReadMe.rst

   You might only need the first two files if your system has recent drivers or GPU.

-  Can install pi3d using the pip or easy_install methods but you can also either clone it with git or download the zip from github and extract somewhere sensible on your system.
+  You can install pi3d using the pip or easy_install methods but you can also either clone it with git or download the zip from github and extract somewhere sensible on your system.
 If you do this you will then have to add the path to pi3d at the beginning of any files trying to import pi3d::